-Painting is a cost effective way to spruce up your home, but choosing the wrong paint finish could mean pricey do-overs later.
+Painting is a cost-effective way to spruce up your home, but choosing the wrong paint finish could mean pricey do-overs later.
 So how to pick your paint is an important question.
 There are 5 main types of finishes to consider: High Gloss, Semi-Gloss, Satin, Eggshell, and Flat/Matte.
 Due to their durability, each finish has its own practical location based on the intensity a space is used.

 Also in the shiny category is the Semi Gloss.
-While this finish can provide a sleek look to spaces, it can also take a lot of abuse and is very easy to clean.
+While this finish can provide a sleek look to spaces, it can also withstand a lot of wear and tear and is very easy to clean.
 Semi Gloss will also require multiple coats to achieve the best look.
 Practical locations would include kitchens, bathrooms, trim work, and chair rails that would be high-traffic and/or high-moisture areas.

 The Satin finish name is deceiving.
 While still offering a luxurious feel, this finish is more often described as velvety or pearl-like.
-It is an easy to clean finish that is also good in frequently used areas.
-The biggest downside with this paint finish is that application flaws are easily revealed and touch ups are difficult.
+It is an easy-to-clean finish that is also good in frequently used areas.
+The biggest downside with this paint finish is that application flaws are easily revealed and touch-ups are difficult.
 The most practical places to use the Satin finish are in family rooms, foyers, hallways, and kids rooms.

 Sometimes the Flat and Matte finishes are split up, but they are very similar.
-They have low light reflectivity meaning that they are friends to walls with imperfections.
+They have low light reflectivity, meaning that they are friends to walls with imperfections.
 These are much harder to clean without taking the paint off with the grime, but touch ups blend easily.
 The best applications for these would be in low traffic areas such as bedrooms, ceilings, and other interior walls that won’t be roughed up.